 As a single foster mom, I’ve also used respite when I needed to travel out of town for work or when I was recovering from surgery.
 In each of these situations, I needed other foster parents to help care for my foster children for a time so that I could continue to do it later.

-But there’s another reason why foster parents may choose to use respite, whether for an evening or for a few days: they simply need a break.
+But there’s another reason why foster parents may choose to use respite, whether for an evening or a few days: they simply need a break.
 This seems to be the most controversial reason, as though foster parents shouldn’t ever need a break from their foster children, or as though they are not treating their foster children as equal members of the family by utilizing respite.
 I don’t believe this is true.

 I love all of my children dearly, no matter how they came to our family or how long we expect them to stay.
 But parenting is hard, exhausting work.
-And parenting kids from hard places is another level of difficult.
+And parenting kids from hard places is another level of difficulty.
 I don’t love them less because I occasionally need time away, and it doesn’t make me a bad mom to make sure I get that time.
 In fact, it’s quite the opposite—I’m a better mom when I’m making sure that I’m taking care of myself and doing things that feed my soul.

 One foster parent told me that they were hesitant to request respite because they thought it sent a message that they couldn’t handle their foster child, or that they couldn’t handle being a foster parent in general.
 This is not the case!
 The burnout rate for foster parents is so high, but respite care is one of the supports in place to help prevent burnout.
 More than that, foster parents demonstrate that they can handle the demands of foster care when they know how and when to ask for help.